jurra/rockin-webapp/README.md

 ```bash
 python manage.py import_data path/to/csv.csv ModelName path/to/mappings.yaml
 ```
+### Connecting Microsoft Access to a Remote MySQL Database
+To connect your Microsoft Access application to an external MySQL database hosted on a server:

+1. **Install MySQL ODBC Driver**:
+   - Download and install the MySQL ODBC driver from the MySQL website: [MySQL Connector/ODBC](https://dev.mysql.com/downloads/connector/odbc/).

+2. **Set Up System DSN**:
+   - Open the ODBC Data Source Administrator and set up a new System DSN for the MySQL database.

+3. **Link Tables in Access**:
+   - Open Access, go to the "External Data" tab, and use the "ODBC Database" option to link to the MySQL database.
+   - Select the System DSN created in the previous step and link the desired tables.

+For detailed steps, refer to the documentation in the `docs` directory.

 This setup allows you to run the database locally or on a server, enabling continued use of the application if someone decides to reactivate the project.